floriandiud/facebook-group-members-scraper/README.md

 **Manage your Facebook leads and enrich them with LinkedIn Profile**

 Use Facebook members profiles to build a leads database.
 Filter and segment leads to find the most relevant leads to contact.
 Then, enrich Facebook members with LinkedIn profile and email address.
-Follow this step-by-step tutorial to [scrape Facebook members and find their LinkedIn profiles](https://www.datablist.com/how-to/scrape-facebook-group-members-linkedin)
+Follow this step-by-step tutorial to [scrape Facebook members and find their LinkedIn profiles](https://www.datablist.com/how-to/scrape-facebook-group-members-linkedin).

+**Find the email address for Facebook Group members**

+To be clear: **there is no direct way to get the email address from Facebook.**
+But we can use the name, the company name, or the LinkedIn Profile URL to find an email address!
+Read our [guide to scrape Facebook Group Members and find their email address](https://www.datablist.com/how-to/scrape-facebook-group-members-linkedin#step-4-find-email-addresses-for-facebook-group-members).

 ## FAQ